goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/planning/research-design.md

 - **Learn about the negative impacts of poor practice** such as flexible analysis, P-hacking, fishing, and HARKing (Hypothesising After Results are Known).

-{% include alert.html text="Is your research designed objectively?
-Can you identify any potential sources of bias within your project?" align="center" color="success" %}
+{% include alert.html text="**Is your research designed objectively?
+Can you identify any potential sources of bias within your project?**" align="center" color="success" %}

 {% capture additional_resources_2 %}
 - [Experimental design and data analysis (UoE School of Biomedical Sciences)](https://www.ed.ac.uk/biomedical-sciences/experimental-design-and-data-analysis/)